View of the helmet's feedport.

 In order to eat or drink, the astronaut would remove the feedport's

-a flap, visible here, on the inside; this flap would ordinarily be held in
+hole with a flap (visible here) on the inside; this flap would ordinarily

-place by the suit's internal pressure.
-The astronaut would then be able to
+be held in place by the suit's internal pressure.
+The astronaut would then be

 whose tip passed through the hole and eat food from containers with a similar